sjmcpherson/Front-End-Developer-Learnings/HTML.md

-<h1>HTML Coding Tips</h1>
+<h1>HTML</h1>

 <h2>HTML Doctype</h2>

- - HTML5 Doctype &lt;!doctype html&gt;
- - Doctype must be first on page or IE will revert to Quirks Mode
+ - <strong>HTML5 Doctype</strong> &lt;!doctype html&gt; must be first on page before the <html> tag.
+IE will revert to Quirks Mode if not the case
- - In HTML4, there are 2 types of elements: Block and Inline.
+ - <strong>HTML4 vs HTML5</strong> - In HTML4, there are 2 types of elements: Block and Inline.
 HTML5 emphasizes semantics and structure, so it has organized its elements into the categories of metadata, flow, sectioning, heading, phrasing, interactive & embedded

+<h2>The Viewport</h2>
+- The recommened viewport setting for responsive design '<meta name="viewport" content="width=device-width">' this allows the user to zoom.
+- To disable zooming use '<meta name="viewport" content="maximum-scale=1">' this would be recommend for a Mobile Web App.
+- Alternatively to disable a responsive design use '<meta name="viewport" content="width=1200">' the width being the size of your outer container.

+<h2>Loading Resources</h2>
  - The Protocol-relative URL &lt;img src="//domain.com/img/logo.png"&gt; Note: Avoid using protocol relative URLs for stylesheets as IE7 & 8 will download the file twice.
 For More Info http://paulirish.com/2010/the-protocol-relative-url/
  - The "download" attribute forces browser to invoke download dialog &lt;a href="logo.png" download="Logo.png"&gt;download me&lt;/a&gt; Chrome Only

- - &lt;figure&gt; used to markup illustrations, graphs and images used with &lt;figurecaption&gt;
- - &lt;video autoplay controls&gt;&lt;/video&gt;
- - Progressive vs Baseline JPEGs -  A Progressive jpeg is a series of scans of increasing quality, a Baseline jpeg is a single full resolution scan, Progressive JPEGs load faster on IE9, Chrome & Firefox but use more CPU. http://calendar.perfplanet.com/2012/progressive-jpegs-a-new-best-practice/
- - WebP is a new image format developed by Google, superior to PNG and JPG.
-It produces 24-35% lossy & lossless images, browser support is limited to Chrome, Opera & Android but can be added with a JavaScript shim.
+<h2>HTML Preprocessors</h2>
- - HAML (HTML Abstraction Markup Language) is a lightweight markup language.
+ - <strong>HAML (HTML Abstraction Markup Language)</strong> is a lightweight markup language.
 Example:

 ```HTML
   %body